Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 `Overview`
-Express.js uses a cookie to store a session id (with an encryption signature) in the user's browser and then, on subsequent requests, uses the value of that cookie to retrieve session information stored on the server.
-This server side storage can be a memory store (default) or any other store which implements the required methods.
+Express.js uses a cookie to store a session id (with an encryption signature) in the user's browser and then, on subsequent requests, uses the value of that cookie to retrieve session information stored on the server.`This server side storage can be a memory store (default) or any other store which implements the required methods`.

                                                                         OR

 Express.js, a Node.js framework, enhances web applications with express-session for session management.
-This middleware overcomes the stateless nature of HTTP by enabling persistent user sessions, stored in server memory or a database.
+This middleware overcomes the stateless nature of HTTP by enabling persistent user sessions, `stored in server memory or a database`.
 It transforms HTTP interactions into stateful experiences, allowing the server to recognize and track users across requests with unique session IDs, ensuring continuous user-state monitoring and enhanced security.

 `Details`